Mahdijamebozorg/flutter_crop_diseases/README.md

 <p>&nbsp;</p>

 ## Deep learning Model
-  - Lite model which is a fully trained efficientNet_lite model on 23 classes
+  - Lite model which is a fully trained efficientNet_lite model on 23 classes (96% Accuracy)
-  - Normal model which is a fully trained efficientNetB3 model on 23 classes
+  - Normal model which is a fully trained efficientNetB3 model on 23 classes (99.7% Accuracy)

 <p>&nbsp;</p>